Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 List Lenght: `<list_name>.lenght`
 Inserting: `<list_name>[decimal] = <instance>` to append `<list_name>[<list_name>.lenght] = <instance>`
 Initialization: `type[] <list_name> = { <instance>, <instance2>, <instance3> };` ( can be empty to initializes an empty list)

+## Type checking
+Type checking is done trough the `is` keyword: `<attribute> is <type>` is a type checkign expression and will return true if the attribute is of type `<type>`, otherwise return false

+## Type casting
+type casting is used to change an attribute from a type to another type, it is done trough the `as` keyword `<type> id = <val> as <type>` the as expression has two possible returns:
+- the variable with the new type if it is allowed
+- none if the variable is not allowed to be of the new type

 # Expressions
 An expression is a combination of one operator and one or more operands.